timescale/docs/about/release-notes/index.md

 This release deprecates these features:

-*   PostgreSQL&nbsp;12 is now deprecated in Timescale, and remains supported until July 2023.
+*   PostgreSQL&nbsp;12 is now deprecated in TimescaleDB, and remains supported until July 2023.
 For more information about upgrading PostgreSQL, see the [Upgrading PostgreSQL section][pg-upgrade].
 *   The older format of continuous aggregates is now deprecated, and remains